jakar/qt-heif-image-plugin/README.md

-# qt-heif-image-plugin: HEIF Image Plugin for Qt
+# qt-heif-image-plugin: Qt plugin for HEIF images
-This is a Qt plugin for [HEIF] images, wrapping [libheif].
-It enables existing Qt applications to open and save HEIF images, such as those from Apple devices.
+This is a Qt image plugin for [HEIF] images, wrapping [libheif].
+It enables existing Qt applications to open and save `.heic` files, such as those from Apple devices.

 [HEIF]: https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format
 [libheif]: https://github.com/strukturag/libheif